Convert docx to html with GroupDocs.Editor Java guide

-Quick Answers
+Quick answers

-- Can I edit password‑protected files?
-Yes—use
+- Can I edit password‑protected documents?
+Absolutely—use

-What is “convert Word to HTML”?
+What is “convert docx to html”?

 Why use GroupDocs.Editor Java for this task?